 NOTE: The SD memory cards and USB Memory Card Reader require separate purchases.
 The USB Memory Card Reader accessory can be used in conjunction with your personal computer to view and organize your exported navigation data.
-To purchase this accessory, visit our Web site at humminbird.com or contact our Customer Resource Center at 1-800-633-1468.
+Visit our Web site at humminbird.com or contact our Customer Resource Center at 1-800-633-1468 for more information.